 U.S. citizens do not require a visa to enter Brazil June 17, 2019 onwards.
 Non-U.S. citizens should check with the respective consulates of the countries on this tour for the most current visa requirements.
 Please note that visa procedures may change at any time.
 Please remember that it is your responsibility to obtain the necessary travel documents before the trip.

 TICKETS AND FINAL DOCUMENTS

 Your airline tickets, along with final instructions and travel tips, will be sent to you 7–10 days before the scheduled departure of your tour.
-Please make sure to advise us in case your address changes.

 You should consult your personal physician, local public health authorities or the Centers for Disease Control (CDC) as to their recommendations, including immunization for Yellow Fever.